mgjk/code-of-conduct/Code-of-Conduct/06-violating-the-code-of-conduct.markdown

 organizing members, or asked to no longer participate in any events by vote of the executive committee.

 This is not a zero tolerance policy.
-The members of the community are not trained judges, trained councilors, police officers or security guards.
 Zero tolerance places the burden of immediate judgement on the people involved, and ignores the important values of education and mutual respect in the community.

 We expect participants to follow these rules at all venues and related social events.
 The rules should not be seen as a burden, but as a point of pride of